ShannaJSmith/memory-game/README.md

 ## Future Features:

--Make it responsive for mobile
+Make it responsive for mobile
--Add different difficulties
+Add different difficulties